 Ti2 maintains several of each of the newest PCR and Gel Electrophoresis technologies on the market specifically for learning and for "use in the field" today.
 Most young people do not have an opportunity to use this equipment until college.

 Students are introduced to Watson and Crick's "central dogma" of molecular biology: how DNA is replicated, transcribed into RNA, and translated into protein.
+They investigate transcription and translation with molymods and by visualizing pairings of amino acids by doing a temperature linear ramp lab.

 - synthetic biology research and investigations.